TheShadow29/FAI-notes/README.md

 - [ ] Creating your own model
 - [x] Using Visdom with FAI
 - [ ] Logging with FAI
-- [ ] Using forward hooks for feature extraction
+- [x] Using forward hooks for feature extraction
+- [ ] Using CAM for visualization
 - [ ] Using backward hooks for unit testing
 - [ ] Creating own DataSet for Siamese
 - [ ] Using Different number of inputs for the model using ColumnarModelData
-- [ ] Appending a New Feature With CNN
+- [ ] Appending a New Feature with CNN features